sachinkr91/api-rest-meetings/libs/csharp/docs/MeetingApi.md

         public void main()
         {
             // Configure API key authorization: access_token
-            Configuration.Default.ApiKey.Add("access_token", "YOUR_API_KEY");
+            Configuration.Default.AddApiKey("access_token", "YOUR_ACCESS_TOKEN");
             // Uncomment below to setup prefix (e.g. Bearer) for API key, if needed
-            // Configuration.Default.ApiKeyPrefix.Add("access_token", "Bearer");
+            // Configuration.Default.AddApiKeyPrefix("access_token", "Bearer");

             var apiInstance = new MeetingApi();
             var userId = 56;  // int? | The ID of the user of interest.
 This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint. var meetingId = 56;  // int? | The ID of the meeting you want to view.
 This is an integer value.
-You can find this ID by doing a list of meetings and referencing the \"id\" property. var email = true;  // bool? | Dispatch an email to participants with the specified cancellation message. var cancellationMessage = cancellationMessage_example;  // string | Message sent to participants when meeting is deleted and email is selected
+You can find this ID by doing a list of meetings and referencing the \"id\" property. var email = true;  // bool? | Dispatch an email to participants with the specified cancellation message. (optional)  (default to false) var cancellationMessage = cancellationMessage_example;  // string | Message sent to participants when meeting is deleted and email is selected (optional)

             try
             {